If you could say anything you wanted to interested prospective customers, via a voice they trust the most, what would you tell them?

 3 best practices for writing a referral message

-The next few elements aren’t necessary for every referral message, but using them in your referral message can greatly strengthen its effects.
-Consider adding these elements in order to beef up your referral program and its success rate from loyal customers.
+The next few elements aren’t necessary for every referral message, but using them in your message can greatly strengthen its effects.
+Consider adding these elements in order to beef up your messaging and increase its success rate.

 1. Include both friends’ names

-Note that this isn’t recommended for social media posts (since they’re usually shared with many friends at once), but this can have value on other mediums.
+Note that personalization isn’t recommended for social media posts (since they’re usually shared with many friends at once).
+However, it works extremely well on other mediums, such as email.

 2. Make the message sound like it’s coming from a peer

-Because the message is sent via a friend or family member, writing it as if it came from them can add potential value.
-In other words, don’t make the messaging sound like it’s coming from your business.
+Because the message is sent via a friend or family member, writing it from their point of view can add value.

 3. Include eye-catching visuals

-Finally, you can reach your potential customer base by including eye-catching visuals.
-Catch their attention with stats, images, or data points that explore your offer.
-People don’t want to be bombarded with data, but when you can incorporate it into a fun visual, it will be much better received.
+So, it’s best to catch leads’ attention with visuals that explore your offer.
+People don’t want to be bombarded with information, but when you can incorporate it into a fun visual, it will be much better received.

 Referral messaging examples